-Analysis of gonadal steroid hormones revealed substantial sexual differences: females had more progestagen P_4 and estrogen E_2 and less androgen T in comparison to males.
-Transgenic males had enhanced plasma concentrations of P_4 compared to non-transgenic animals of the same sex.
-However, transgenic females had reduced plasma P_4 concentration (Fig. 1c).
-No significant differences between transgenic and non-transgenic animals (either males or females) in plasma T (Fig. 1d) or E_2 (Fig. 1e) were observed.
+Analysis of gonadal steroid hormones revealed substantial sexual differences: females had more progestagen $P_4$ and estrogen $E_2$ and less androgen T in comparison to males.
+Transgenic males had enhanced plasma concentrations of $P_4$ , than non-transgenic animals of the same sex.
+Transgenic females however had reduced plasma $P_4$ concentration (Fig. 1c).
+No significant differences between transgenic and non-transgenic animals (either males or females) in plasma T (Fig. 1d) or $E_2$ (Fig. 1e) were observed.

-No differences in plasma rhFVIII immunoreactivity were found between sexes and groups (transgenic and non-transgenic animals, Fig. 1f).
+No differences in plasma rhFVIII immunoreactivity were found between sexes and groups (transgenic and non-transgenic animals; Fig. 1f).